17 Types of Homeschooling Styles and Methods

 3. Traditional/School-at-home

-A traditional or school-at-home approach to homeschooling is basically transferring public school traditions to the home environment.
+A traditional or school-at-home type of homeschooling is basically transferring public school traditions to the home environment.
 These homeschoolers will likely have thoroughly planned out days and schedules, using a complete all-in-one curriculum for their students.

 Traditional homeschoolers are likely to use desks in their home and follow recommended state standards for each grade level.
 They will often use traditional textbooks and workbooks as a guide for every subject, though online options are getting more popular.